jeremyfprice/educ2201-syllabus/unit_0.md

 * How Deprogramming Kids From How To Do School Could Improve Learning (http://goo.gl/pnkkRM)
 * Surprise Journal: Notice the Unexpected (http://goo.gl/h2ESqJ)
 * 8 Components of a Reflective Classroom (http://bit.ly/1OXeCrp)
+* The Anatomy of a Great Reflection (http://bit.ly/1ZB9va7)

 ### Tools
 * TaskStream (https://www.taskstream.com/)